theKashey/eyes.sdk.javascript1/packages/eyes-storybook/README.md

 - `'latest'` - the latest iOS version that's supported by the UFG
 - `'latest-1'` - one version prior to the latest version
 - `undefined` - the UFG's default

+## Faking IE Browser

+Some pages render differently on Internet Explorer and as such, it may be important to take the dom-snapshot while running on a fake IE browser using the ultrafast grid.

+Using the `fakeIE` flag - you can render the stories on a chrome masquerading as IE.

+We do this by simulating the `userAgent` and `documentMode` of the page - making the page believe it is being rendered on IE.

+There is a small performance impact when using fake IE tests - since the browser needs to fake IE for each story it renders.

 ## Per component configuration